acarrillo3/100-days-of-code/log.md

 **Thoughts** The subject of FreeCodeCamp are easier and faster to complete thanks to the Knowledge I earned from Lambda School 5 months ago.
 Completing FreeCodeCamp makes me feel refreshed and more confident.

 ### Day 3: March 23, Monday
 **Today's Progress**: Today I completed the 17/17 of CSS Flexbox and 3 / 22 from css grids.
+Created a submit form skeleton for a project and did research about AWS and OKTA
 **Thoughts** I enjoy doing freeCodeCamp exercises, it refreshes old content learned and also I leanerded a bit about grids which I tought it was a difficult concept, shows up its not.
 However, today i wasn't able to give it my all as I was laerning about AWS and OKTA to implemented on a project.